AURIN/tilez/README.md

   `mvn compile -Ddeployment={deployment type} -Dsystem={developmet system}`

 To set up the Tilez server:
-A database named "Tilez" has to be created on the CouchDB server.
+A database named "tilez" has to be created on the CouchDB server.

 To install CouchDB views and list functions (including a call to initialize the views):
   `mvn compile -DinstallViews=true -Ddeployment={deployment type} -Dsystem={system}`